Meinhard, Duke of Carinthia: Life

 Meinhard died in 1295 at Greifenburg in Carinthia.
 His younger son Henry succeeded him as Carinthian duke and in 1307 was even elected King of Bohemia; his eldest daughter Elisabeth by her marriage with Albert of Habsburg became German queen in 1298.

 Marriage and children

-Meinhard's wife from 1258 was Elisabeth of Wittelsbach (c.
-1227–73), the daughter of Duke Otto II of Bavaria and widow of King Conrad IV of Germany.
+Meinhard's wife from 1258 was Elisabeth of Wittelsbach, the daughter of Duke Otto II of Bavaria and widow of King Conrad IV of Germany.
 Thus he was the stepfather of Conradin of Hohenstaufen, Duke of Swabia and claimant of the Kingdom of Sicily, who was executed in 1268.

-With Elisabeth he had the following children:
+Meinhard and Elisabeth had the following children: